 Frustrated Matt Glantz Says He Might Skip Next Year's WSOP

-June 25, 2015 5:08 amUS pro Matt Glantz has earned an impressive $5,870,899 from tournaments since 1999, and last year at the WSOP he cashed in 9 events for a total payout of $183,992.
+Frustrated Matt Glantz Says He Might Skip Next Year's WSOPUS pro Matt Glantz has earned an impressive $5,870,899 from tournaments since 1999, and last year at the WSOP he cashed in 9 events for a total payout of $183,992.
 The Parx Casino Poker Ambassador is also a much respected member of the poker community, and when he speaks other pros take note.
 That is why it was interesting reading his recent interview with bluff.com in which he vents his frustration over this year’s WSOP in Las Vegas.

 True, Glantz has cashed in only twice at the 2015 WSOP so far for $13,161 and he’s now been knocked out of the $50k Poker Players Championship in 16th place, just short of the money, but it’s not his results but the organization at this year’s Series which has caused Glatz the biggest disappointment.
-One of his major issues is not one to be taken lightly, either, and concerns easily marked poor quality playing cards being used at the tournaments, resulting in players actually identifying and calling out the cards during play.
+One of his major issues is not one to be taken lightly, either, and concerns easily marked poor quality playing cards being used at the tournaments, resulting in players actually identifying and calling out the cardsĀ during play.
 Furthermore, the cards apparently have small type making it difficult for players to identify the suits of community cards from the other side of the table.

 Continuing his list of complaints, Glantz draws attention to the uneven nature of the lower buy-in mixed tournaments which he says allows too much play at the earlier stages and not enough at the later stages.
 This has exhausted many competitors resulting in them deciding to enter fewer events, and ultimately resulting in smaller field sizes.